 - Look At Grants.
 There are various state-funded grants available that can provide you with more financial support.
 Try applying for the First Home Owner Grant (FHOG) or the First Home Loan Deposit Scheme (FHLDS).

 - Pre-Settlement Inspection.
-Make one last appointment with your real estate agent to make sure the property is in the right condition as when you signed the contract of sale.
+Make one last appointment with your real estate agent to make sure the property is in the same condition as when you signed the contract of sale.

 - Settlement Period.
 Finally, when everything is signed and ready you’ll enter a settlement period that can last between 30 to 90 days.
 Settlement refers to the process of transferring ownership from the seller to you (the buyer).
 This process is handled by your legal advice team.